vikiiB8/vikiiB/README.md

 Hi, I’m Vivek

-I specialized in wireless communication and signal processing
+I specialized in Wireless Communication and Signal processing

-MTech in communication engineering
+Master's in Communication Engineering

 I work with C, C++, and Python